alanwhelan1978/twinklers-montessori/README.md

 ## About

-Twinklers Montessori is a bwebsite created for my MS1 project with Code Institute.
+Twinklers Montessori is a website created for my PP1 project with Code Institute.

 Twinklers Montessori is a business dedicated to the education of children aged from 2.5 years to school going age.
+This is owned by my sister in-law and the website will be used for the business.
+The client had full input in the design.

 Twinklers Montessori needs to have a website to tell users a little bit about the business, show potential clients what services they offer.
 ***